-Odd Springs - 433.
-Environmental Science and Natural Resources.
-(3 hours) See ENV433 Even Springs - 435.
-Conservation Biology.
-(3 hours) Examination of the major anthropogenic threats to biological diversity and solutions for preserving this diversity.
-Topics include the rationale for preserving biodiversity, threats that arise at population community and ecosystem levels, and in-and ex-situ conservation strategies.
-Prerequisites: BIO314 and BIO451 or permission of the instructor. - 440.
+Odd Falls - 440.
 Independent Study.
 (1-3 hours) An independent research project supervised by a member of the department.
 Prerequisites: BIO214 and consent of supervising professor.

-Fall and Spring - 402.
+Fall and Spring - 451.
 Seminar I. (2 hours) A topical capstone course which draws upon skills, knowledge, and experiences students have gained throughout their years of college study, particularly in biology.
 Emphasizes library research, scientific writing, oral presentations, discussion, and critical thinking.
-Prerequisite: Junior classification and completion of two of the following with a C or better (BIO212, 214, 314) or permission of instructor. - 460.
+Prerequisite: Junior classification and completion of two of the following with a C or better (BIO212, 214, 314) or permission of instructor. - 452.
+Seminar II.
+(2 hours) A topical capstone course which draws upon the skills, knowledge, and experiences students have gained throughout their years of college study, particularly in biology.
+Emphasizes library research, scientific writing, oral presentations, discussion, and critical thinking.
+Prerequisites: BIO451 and Senior classification. - 460.
 Internship.
 (1-3 hours) Students may receive graduation credit for internships with appropriate disciplinary content that meet the faculty-approved criteria for academic internships.
 Such experiences include a significant reflective component and must be supervised by a full-time member of the Georgetown College faculty.
 Prerequisites: BIO 111.

-As needed - 470.
-Advanced Topics in Biology.
+470. Advanced Topics in Biology.
 (1-4 hours) Significant topics in biology.
 Course content varies.
 Not offered on a regular basis; students should consult the current class schedule.
 Prerequisites: Consent of instructor.